j-2k/j-2k.github.io/_posts/2023-02-27-h-digitalrunners.markdown

 ---

-This is a Hackathon project done in 2 days during the UAE Hackathon held by TDRA (Telecommunications & digital government regulatory authority), I was in the team Digital Runners representing Dubai Digital Authority.
+This is a Hackathon project done for the UAE Hackathon held by TDRA (Telecommunications & digital government regulatory authority), I was in the team Digital Runners representing Dubai Digital Authority.

-The project is about property investments using metaverse, however I can't talk too much about it since it's a relatively secretive project idea from the team of designers.
-But, all I can say about here is that I was the main developer of the project working on the whole pipeline & did everything from using shaders & implementing everyones ideas into the project.
+The project is about viewing property using metaverse, however I can't talk more about it since it's a secretive idea & my colleagues asked this idea to be kept private.
+But, all I can say about it here is that I was the main developer of the project working on the whole pipeline & did everything from using shaders & implementing everyones ideas into the project.